Skip to content

 • The mv sp,a1 in ctx_start moves the stack pointer to a memory address specified by a1, the second argument of ctx_start, shown as init sp in the picture.

 • Lastly, thread_exit invokes ctx_switch which switches the CPU context back to the main thread.
-The assembly code of ctx_switch is similar to ctx_start, so try to figure out yourself what is happening during ctx_switch.
+The assembly code of ctx_switch is similar to ctx_start, so figure out yourself what is happening during ctx_switch.

 • After ctx_start and thread_create both return, the main thread continues to invoke printf and does the printing as shown in step #3 of the picture.